trivikverma/researchgroup/content/authors/julianagoncalves/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: With a quantitative background and an analytic mind, I collaborate with people across different disciplines and sectors to develop solutions for a sustainable and just society.
+bio: With a quantitative background and an analytic mind, I collaborate with people across disciplines and sectors to develop solutions for a sustainable and just society.
 I believe it is possible to transform the world.

 interests:
+- Spatial Justice
--
+- Urban Science
-- Social Network Analysis
+- Public Participation and Community Engagement
-- Computational Social Science
+- Social Impact Assessment
-- Mis/Disinformation studies
+- Energy Transition
+- Housing & Buildings

 education:
   courses: